VictorAbhi/paper-implementations/autoencoders/readme.md

 **Learning**: Latent variable models, reparameterization trick, KL divergence.

 **Implementation**: Train a VAE on MNIST, sample new digits from the latent space.

+***Paper 5 Beta Variational Autoencoder**
+β-VAE: Learning Basic Visual Concepts with a Constrained Variational Framework (Higgins et al., ICLR 2017)

+**Idea**: Add a hyperparameter β to control trade-off between reconstruction and disentanglement.

+**Learning**: How to discover disentangled representations.

+**Implementation**: Train on dSprites or CelebA, visualize latent traversal (changing one latent at a time).